• Privacy Policy

 Go Forth and Use Your Pine Sol

 Pine Sol is a versatile cleaner that can be used for many purposes around the house.
-I’ve shared some of my favorite unexpected uses for pine sol that I only found out about recently.
+I’ve shared some of my favorite unexpected uses for it that I only found out about recently.
 Who knew that pine sol could take care of your raccoon problem, or that it works well with uninvited stinging pests, it really can be used as a multipurpose cleaner!
 Its extremely effective with getting rid of critters from around your trash cans (I would buy it just for this purpose).

 Did I miss any other uses for pine sol, if something isn’t listed, I would love to hear it?